Persistent Multiscale Density-based Clustering: Case studies

-The actual sensitivity scores from Eq.~\ref{eq:sensitivity} are summarised in Fig.~\ref{fig:demo:sensitivity:boxplots}.
-The violin plots display the sensitivity score distributions across all datasets for each algorithm and perturbation size $\Delta k$.
-The results confirm that PLSCAN with the size, size--$d$, and size--$\lambda$ persistence measures is less sensitive to changes in $k$ than HDBSCAN*.
-The sensitivity differences appear fairly stable across the perturbation sizes $\Delta k$.
-The figure also shows that selecting the top layer further improves PLSCAN's sensitivity.
+The actual sensitivity scores from Eq.~\ref{eq:sensitivity} are summarised in Fig.~\ref{fig:demo:sensitivity:boxplots:perturbations}.
+The figure displays the sensitivity score distributions over all datasets for each algorithm and perturbation size $\Delta k$.
+The results confirm that PLSCAN was less sensitive to changes in $k$ than HDBSCAN* with EOM, achieving lower median sensitivity scores $0.02$ to $0.03$ at $\Delta k=2$, $0.04$ to $0.06$ at $\Delta k=5$, and $0.06$ to $0.09$ at $\Delta k=10$.
+The sensitivity differences appear fairly stable across the perturbation sizes $\Delta k$, however \citet{peng2022cdc} classify scores $\le 0.25$ as \emph{insensitive}, which all algorithms achieved at all perturbation sizes.